marimo-team/examples/README.md

 as starting points for your own data exploration, experimentation, workflows, and apps.

+Looking for a specific example or template but can't find it?
+Feel free to file an issue and request it, or contribute it yourself.

 ## Running examples

 Each example has a README that tells you how to run it locally.
 Most examples